THIS REVIEW INCLUDES

-To come up with our star rating for student loan refinancing lenders and companies/private student loan lenders and companies, Student Loan Hero asks hard questions — 20 of them, in fact.
-These questions span three categories: Accessibility, Rates & Terms and Repayment Experience.
-That’s because we want to judge financial institutions on their products and services from start to finish — when our users are shopping around, filing applications and paying down their debt.
+To come up with our star rating for student loan refinancing lenders and companies, and private student loan lenders and companies, Student Loan Hero asks hard questions — 20 of them, in fact.
+These questions span three categories: accessibility, rates and terms, and repayment experience.
+That’s because we want to judge financial institutions on their products and services from start to finish: when our users are shopping around, filing applications and paying down their debt.
 A top-rated lender, for instance, has inclusive eligibility criteria, allows you to prequalify and check rates without harming your credit score and is supportive as you face monthly payments.

 Student Loan Hero isn’t paid for conducting these reviews, and lenders don’t have a say in their content.
 The goal with our reviews and ratings, along with everything else we do, is to give our users the most comprehensive and up-to-date information available to make the best decisions according to their borrowing needs.

-Student Loan Hero has independently collected the above information related to Splash Financial student loan refinancing, which is current as of Feb.
-8, 2022, unless otherwise noted.
+Student Loan Hero has independently collected the above information related to Ascent student loans, which is current as of April 4, 2022, unless otherwise noted.
 None of the financial institutions named has either provided or reviewed the information shared in this article.